guojun-wu/ICU/README.md

 # Image Captioning
 We recommend using OFA with huggingface or ModelScope.
 See their [repository](https://github.com/OFA-Sys/OFA) for more details.
-We also provide the caption we got with ModelScope in 'data/XVNLI/caption.csv' and 'data/MaRVL/{lang}/caption.csv'.
+We also provide the captions we got with ModelScope in 'data/XVNLI/caption.csv' and 'data/MaRVL/{id, sw, ta, tr, zh}/caption.csv'.

 # Combination of caption and text
 For XVNLI, run: